dennisdevio/milestone-project-3/README.md

 - [GitHub](https://github.com/) - you can find it at [this link](https://github.com/dennisdevio/milestone-project-3)

 ### Hosting Platform
-This website is hosted on [Heroku](https://www.heroku.com/home) and is deployed directly from the 'master' branch.
+This website is hosted on [Render](https://www.render.com/) and is deployed directly from the 'master' branch.
 The deployed website will update automatically when new changes are committed to the master branch.

 To host this website:
 - I created a requirements.txt file using the terminal command 'pip freeze > requirements.txt'.
-- Then created a Procfile with the terminal command 'echo web: python app.py > Procfile'.
-- I added, committed, and pushed the files to the projects Github repository.
+- I added, committed, and pushed the file to the projects Github repository.
-- After that I created a new app on the Heroku website by clicking the "New" button in the dashboard.
+- After that I created a new web service for the project on Render by clicking the "New" button in the dashboard, I then chose this repository.
-- From within the new app I clicked on settings --> deploy --> deployment method and then selected Github to connec the app to my Github repository.
+- From within the new web service settings I added the project name, chose the server location closest to me, picked to 'master' branch to deploy from and chose Python 3 as the runtime.
-- Lastly I added the necessary config vars for 'IP', 'dabase name', 'database URI', 'port', 'secret_key' and 'key' in order to make the app able to run.
+- Lastly I added the necessary config variables for 'IP', 'dabase name', 'database URI', 'port', 'secret_key' and 'key' in order to make the web service able to run.

-The website can be viewed [here](https://classic-novels-review.herokuapp.com/)
+The website can be viewed [here](https://classic-novels-review.onrender.com/)

 ## Credits
 The following book titles were used for this projects